 Their faces were also painted to look like the Grim Reaper in order to, protesters say, remind the thousands of tourists that what may seem like harmless fun actually results in the bulls being “repeatedly speared and stabbed before the matador attempts to sever the exhausted animal’s spine with a dagger.”

-Running of the Bulls in 2013 People for the Ethical Treatment of Animals (Peta) and Spanish animal welfare organisation AnimaNaturalis organised the demonstration.
+People for the Ethical Treatment of Animals (Peta) and Spanish animal welfare organisation AnimaNaturalis organised the demonstration.

 The Running of the Bulls is a tradition that dates back to the Middle Ages, when the cattle had to be herded through the streets en route the bullring where they would be killed for food.